 Powerplay: Penalty Kill:

-The Cents will hope the intensity will propel them to victory tonight.
+The Cents will hope the prep pays off tonight.